soswav/soswavified-zsh/README.md

 You should also read the installer file but considering you're *this* lazy, you probably won't.

 ## Okay, sure, but how do I customize?
-Go to your .zsh folder and edit the files.
+Go to your .zsh folder and read the **README.md** file.

-That's all.
-Just.. edit.
-And if **SOMEONE** ever asks me how to add aliases I'll finally complete this section.
+I'll update it constantly to tell you *what does what*.